GOTODOCO/.github/profile/README.md

 # Welcome to GOTODOCO

+Your GOTO for exceptional and continuous DOCO creation, transformation and validated single-source content, concepts, and tools.
 A central and single Source of Truth [SoT] approach for popular and re-usable assets, information, attachments and references.

 ## Content types